jobregon1212/rulecosi/README.rst

 .. _IAI: http://iai.khu.ac.kr/wiki/wiki.php

-**RuleCOSI** is an machine learning extension of scikit-learn created in the Industrial Artificial Intelligence (IAI_) lab in Kyung Hee University.
+**RuleCOSI** is a machine learning package based on scikit-learn created in the Industrial Artificial Intelligence (IAI_) by Josue Obregon at the Kyung Hee University.

-The

-*Thank you for cleanly contributing to the scikit-learn ecosystem!*